 Software companies that continue to include existing customers in their beta tests, continuously review and identify common issues for feature improvements, and look to resolve user experience issues find greater retention rates long term.
 Above all else, you need to be dedicated to constantly improving your product in order to succeed.

-Signs of Software User Churn
+Signs of Software Customer Churn

 Join the Payments-Led Growth Movement